 Monday, October 29, 2007

-I was thinking it might be time for a new hat, so I went to the best place to buy such an item in this city: Arnold Hatters.
-I used to go there when the shop was on 8th Avenue between 40th and 41st Streets, right where it had been for the past several decades, until the government declared the entire block blighted, seized it, and passed the property on to the New York Times in a sweetheart deal.
+Arnold Hatters used to be on 8th Avenue between 40th and 41st Streets, right where it had been for the past several decades, until the government declared the entire block blighted, seized it, and passed the property on to the New York Times in a sweetheart deal.

 As Times writer Dan Barry wrote, “Someone invoked those magical words, ‘eminent domain,’ and presto: say goodbye to several small businesses on Eighth Avenue.”
 Thankfully, for Arnold Hatters that goodbye didn’t mean forever.
 The shop moved to 8th and 37th in the shadow of the Times tower that displaced it.